 Lobo Rainforest I-Corps

-The University of New Mexico has been selected as a National Science foundation (NSF) I-Corps Site.
+The University of New Mexico is a National Science foundation (NSF) I-Corps Site.
 The I-Corps Site’s purpose is to foster innovation among faculty and students, promote regional coordination and linkages in the innovation ecosystem, as well as develop a National Innovation Network.
-The $443,361 NSF I-Corps funding will enable UNM to reach even more potential inventors and innovators.
-Request for proposals will be issued twice each year for selection of 10 teams from each cohort for a total of 20 team proposals in the first year.
-The number of teams chosen will increase incrementally each year over the five-year program period.
-A committee of UNM, STC, and business community members will evaluate the proposals for the winning applications.
+Request for proposals are issued twice each year (in the Fall and Spring)

-The new program will offer seed funding to each selected team to be used as early development seed money to turn their entrepreneurial ideas into potentially viable companies.
+The program offers seed funding to each selected team to be used to explore to commercialization and prototyping.